lolnein/lolnein.github.io/_posts/2018-01-20-pewdiepievslolnein.markdown

 [I made this because my comics were just mentioned in a PewDiePie video!
 Yay!](https://www.youtube.com/watch?v=v8eIuhPstno&feature=youtu.be&t=6m11s)

-Support my webcomic and [become a patron on my Patreon!](https://www.patreon.com/lolnein)

 ### More "But can you do this" Comics: